tonyarnold/typography_text_formatters/README.markdown

 * Markdown Extra
 * Textile

-The formatted text is then run through the [wp-Typography][wp-Typography] library.
+The formatted text is then run through the [PHP Typography][] library.
 This extension is a spiritual successor to my old "Typogrify" extension - the two shouldn't be used together, and this extension is likely to produce better results.

 ## Installation & Updating